 The Reading Girl

-A sculpture by John Adams Jackson (1825-1879), The Reading Girl has resided in the Oberlin College libraries, with one interruption, since 1885.
+A marble statue by American sculptor John Adams Jackson (1825-1879), the Reading Girl has resided in the Oberlin College Libraries, with one interruption, since 1885.

 The Reading Girl is one of the few unchanging aspects of the library in the Internet age.
 Her enduring presence reminds us of the longevity of our collections, and of a time when those primarily print materials were housed in one location.
-She also reflects the centrality of the library's collections and services to the academic mission of the college and conservatory.
+She also reflects the centrality of the library's collections and services to the academic mission of Oberlin College and Conservatory.

 The Oberlin College Observer featured an article about the Reading Girl in 1980.